ulascan-dev/ulascan-dev/README.md

 ## Software Developer

-- 🌱 I’m currently working on back-end development with .Net Core, In love with Linux and Learning Solidity
+- 🌱 I’m currently working on back-end development with Golang, In love with Linux and Learning Solidity